nequalszero/SearchTesting/README.md

 1. Clone the project to your local machine.
 2. Make sure Postgres is running.
 3. Run `bundle install`
-4. Delete the username and password information in `config/database.yml`
+4. Delete the username and password information in `config/database.yml`.
 5. Run  `rake db:setup` to configure and populate the database.
+6. Run `npm install` to install the node modules.
-6. Follow directions below in `Backend Usage Information` section for notes on running benchmarks and updating the data accessed by the front end.
+7. Follow directions below in `Backend Usage Information` section for notes on running benchmarks and updating the data accessed by the front end.
-7. Useful commands to run for developing the front end are:
+8. Useful commands to run for developing the front end are:
   * `npm start`, which fires up the `webpack-dev-server` and essentially listens for changes to `.js` and `.css` files.
   * `npm run build:sass -- -w`, which recompiles `SCSS` files found in `frontend/styles/` to `CSS` files on save.